Mieczysław Moczar: March 1968

 At that time, Moczar became the leader of an influential faction of "partisans" fighting for power in the Polish United Workers' Party.
-He consistently built his image of a partisan hero, the symbol of which was "The Colors of the Battle" - Moczar's quickly filmed memories of the war, which had as many as thirteen editions.
+He consistently built his image of a partisan hero, the symbol of which was "The Colors of the Battle"—Moczar's quickly filmed memories of the war, which had as many as thirteen editions.
 To this day, it has not been possible to establish who their author was, because the suspected writer Wojciech Żukrowski categorically denied it.
 But it was certainly not Moczar himself, whose reluctance to express his thoughts in writing was legendary.
 He liked to speak for it, especially to his subordinates, and the preserved records of these speeches are an important testimony of the era.
 For example, in 1965 he lamented the excessive frequency of Poles' visits to Western embassies while boasting that 1.5 thousand citizens are monitored by the ministry in connection with their contacts with foreign diplomats.
-Another time he rebuked his opponents from the Puławy faction, saying: "... yesterday's organizers of evil, depravity, they became the organizers of renewal, humanism and, at the same time, the creators of anti-Soviet propaganda, despite the fact that until now without the words "with the Soviet Union at the fore" - they were unable to construct even the simplest sentence.
-Now the same people: Stefan Staszewski, Werfel, Woroszylski and quite a large group of them like them - consider themselves humanists...
+Another time he rebuked his opponents from the Puławy faction, saying: "... yesterday's organizers of evil, depravity, they became the organizers of renewal, humanism and, at the same time, the creators of anti-Soviet propaganda, despite the fact that until now without the words "with the Soviet Union at the fore"—they were unable to construct even the simplest sentence.
+Now the same people: Stefan Staszewski, Werfel, Woroszylski and quite a large group of them like them—consider themselves humanists....
 What a bottomless perfidy lies in them".

 When student protests erupted in March 1968, Moczar wanted to suppress them by brute force.
 It was widely believed that Gomułka's reliance on Moczar during the 1968 events made Moczar "become too strong for [Gomułka's] safety."
-Moczar used the student uprising to initiate an anti-Semitic campaign, and he soon became a driving force in the 1968 purging of Jews from important party and government posts.
+Moczar used the student uprising to initiate an antisemitic campaign, and he soon became a driving force in the 1968 purging of Jews from important party and government posts.
 He accused Jewish students of having instigated the demonstrations.
-Observers speculated two chief purposes for Moczar's anti-Semitic campaign: "to clear Jews out of responsible positions so those can be filled by General Moczar's supporters, and to fix responsibility on non-Jewish leaders, probably including Mr. Gomułka, for failure to act more decisively against what Moczar called 'the Zionist Infiltration'".
-The Moczar-driven campaign of anti-Semitism caused a mass emigration of Polish Jews in 1968, most of which were government operatives and officials as well as doctors, professors, lawyers, or engineers.
+Observers speculated two chief purposes for Moczar's antisemitic campaign: "to clear Jews out of responsible positions so those can be filled by General Moczar's supporters, and to fix responsibility on non-Jewish leaders, probably including Mr. Gomułka, for failure to act more decisively against what Moczar called 'the Zionist Infiltration'".
+The Moczar-driven campaign of antisemitism caused a mass emigration of Polish Jews in 1968, most of which were government operatives and officials as well as doctors, professors, lawyers, or engineers.